Top 5 Reasons to Consider Switching Your HOA Management Company

 Duty of Care

 Research, research, research!
-To meet the duty of care, Board members must make informed decisions.
-This may require a little or even a lot of research before you act or vote on an HOA matter.
-Familiarize yourself with your Association’s CC&Rs and your state statutes.
-Board members must also act in a prudent and reasonable manner, use sound business judgment, and avoid uninformed or impulsive actions.
-For example, you can’t discriminate against a homeowner for painting his or her garage door orange and blue just because you don’t like that color if it is not in violation of the Association documents.
-Here, acting with fiduciary responsibility by researching thoroughly is key.
+Board members must make informed decisions, often requiring research before acting or voting on HOA matters.
+Learn your Association’s CC&Rs and state statutes.
+Board members must act prudently, use sound judgment, and avoid impulsive actions.
+For example, you can’t penalize a homeowner for painting their garage door orange and blue unless documents prohibit it.
+Acting with fiduciary responsibility requires thorough research.

 Hoa Board Member Duty Of Loyalty